“Madam!” screeched the maid.

 bought a little more than required so that I would never be caught empty handed

-for collecting things never diminished.
+my fad for collecting things never diminished.

 Thankfully it was time for us to move and during packing

 many people benefited due to my hoarding!
-I swore I would never again suffer
+I swore I would never again

-from over inventory.
+suffer from over stocking.

 The new clean house was a joy to manage and everything